gemini3d/gemini-examples/init/CEDAR2024/README.md

 These examples show application of the GEMINI model to simulate various interchange instabilities (gradient-drift, Kelvin-Helmholtz, and gravitational Rayleigh-Taylor) in a 3D box.
 The y-direction (x3) is taken to be periodic so as to facilitate a reduction in domain size; i.e.  to create the smallest (most efficient) grid possible that will allow the most basic features of these instabilities to be modeled.

 These examples run on and 4 core laptop with 16 GB memory and ~4 GB free storage.
 Each simulation takes about ~30 minutes to complete.

+This exercise builds familiarity with using the command line / terminal, filesystem hierarchy, and the Python programming language.

 ## Installation